-The Corporation works closely with Health Canada, the Canadian Food Inspection Agency and all other relevant federal and provincial regulatory authorities to ensure that its products and operations meet all prescribed standards and regulations.
-These governing bodies also help the Corporation to monitor compliance and manage any potential recalls.
-Aware of the attention that has been given to consumer product safety by governments and government agencies, the Corporation strives to use best practices for the storage, physical safety and distribution of products and, when required, for the disposal of recalled products.
-Product safety guidelines and procedures have been adopted.
+The Corporation works closely with Health Canada, the Canadian Food Inspection Agency and other federal and provincial regulatory authorities to ensure that its products and operations meet all prescribed standards and regulations.
+The Corporation strives to use best practices for the storage, physical safety and distribution of products and, when required, for the disposal of recalled products, and has adopted corresponding safety guidelines and recall procedures.
 In addition, the Corporation carries liability insurance to mitigate potential product liability claims.
 See "Risk Factors - Legal and Regulatory Risks".

-Under the terms of the Dollar City Agreement entered into on February 5, 2013, Dollarama acts as Dollar City's primary product supplier.
+Under the terms of the Dollar City Agreement, Dollarama acts as Dollar City's primary product supplier.
 The products supplied to Dollar City constitute a subset of Dollarama's all year and seasonal product offering in Canada.
-Dollar City is responsible to ensure that products purchased from Dollarama comply with applicable local laws, including product safety laws, and Dollarama has no indemnification obligations towards Dollar City for product liability.
+Dollar City is responsible to ensure that products purchased from Dollarama comply with applicable laws in the jurisdictions where Dollar City operates stores, including product safety and labelling laws, and Dollarama has no contractual indemnification obligations towards Dollar City for product liability.